thesofakillers/dlml-tutorial/README.md

 ## The How

 So how do we actually go about implementing this?
-This is one of those techniques were we do slightly different things depending on whether we are training or whether we just want outputs from our model (sampling).
+This is one of those techniques where we do slightly different things depending on whether we are training or whether we just want outputs from our model (sampling).
 For completeness, I provide a full-reference to the code below on my [GitHub](https://github.com/thesofakillers/dlml-tutorial).